 Long, thin, white, spaghetti-like worms in the vomit are a sign of roundworm infestation.
 From time to time a cat may also vomit up a tapeworm, which is long, white/cream with a ribbon-like appearance and segmented.

-Fecal examination to check for parasites.
+Fecal smear or fecal flotation to look for parasites.

-Total T4 may be performed on an older cat to evaluate for hyperthyroidism.
+Total T4 – To evaluate for hyperthyroidism.

 Abdominal X-rays or ultrasound to check for gastrointestinal obstruction, cancer, and organ size.

 Treatment is aimed at finding and treating the underlying cause of the vomiting.
 In addition, supportive care such as fluids to treat dehydration and correct electrolyte imbalances will be provided.

 Protozoal infections: Antibiotics and supportive care.